Working with Audio in the Timeline

 When an element is saved on a tick value its position remains fixed to a position in the tempo map.

-Changing an audio track from Tempo to Time mode will not change the duration of the clips on the track.
+Changing an audio track from Clips Follow Tempo mode to unsynced mode will not change the duration of the clips on the track.
 If the clip has been previously time-stretched or time-compressed by a tempo change, the clip will not revert to its original duration.
-When you change the clip mode from Tempo to Time, two markers are added at the start and end of the clip, to mark the exact tick-based start and end of the clip.
+When you change the clip mode from Clips Follow Tempo to unsynced, two markers are added at the start and end of the clip, to mark the exact tick-based start and end of the clip.
 The clip will still move in time so that the start of the clip stays in the same relative spot, but the duration of the clip will no longer change with tempo changes.

-When you change an audio track from Time to Tempo mode, the duration of the clips on the track does not immediately change.
+When you change an audio track from unsynced to Clips Follow Tempo mode, the duration of the clips on the track does not immediately change.
 However, the clips on the track are now "anchored" to the ticks at which they are currently located.
-Any tempo change to the session or on the Timeline that affects a clip will time stretch or time compress the clip.
+Any tempo change to the session or on the timeline that affects a clip will time stretch or time compress the clip.
 Session tempo changes also affect fades, crossfades, edits, and automation breakpoints on the audio track, and such fades, crossfades, edits, and automation breakpoints are stretched or compressed with tempo changes.

 Restoring a time-stretched or compressed clip to its original duration

-To restore a clip to its original duration and remove any warping, double-click the top of clip, and in the Clips window, click Reset Warps.
+To restore a clip to its original duration and remove any warping, double-click the top of clip, and in the Clip window, click Reset Warps.

 The typical situation for this workflow is one where you have recorded some or all of the session tracks, and decide to change the tempo of the session to change the feel, for creative or other reasons.

-To change session tempo, you’ll need to configure your audio tracks to follow the tempo, and configure the Warp algorithm for the different types of tracks.
+To change session tempo, you’ll need to configure your session to follow the tempo, and set the Warp algorithm for the different types of tracks.

 Recommended warp algorithms